 New York City

 The regional screening manager will check the PETS database every Tuesday and Thursday to determine if a mentor with a status of "Pending Investigation" has moved from Ineligible to Eligible.
 They will also check who has been in that status for over 10 days and follow up with GoPass accordingly.

 If the volunteer is Go Pass eligible, they will update their status to “Background Check Approved” and populate the Background Check Eligible date and the Background Date First Approved.
 If they are ineligible, they will add a note in the Background Check note field in Salesforce of the date they checked PETS, noting there is still an ongoing pending investigation.
 All notes will be kept sequentially in the field with the newest note at the top, so you can see the pattern of work on each applicant.

-Regional screening managers will monitor clearances via the periodic updates we receive from Chicago Public Schools (CPS) in Chicago, Unity in Oakland, and the Office of Human Capital in Baltimore.
+Regional screening managers will monitor clearances via the periodic updates we receive from Chicago Public Schools (CPS) in Chicago, and the Office of Human Capital in Baltimore.

 Details on the process for a mentor to clear a CPS investigation is outlined in Chicago Background Check Procedures.
 For a list of Chicago applicants who have taken over 10 days to clear, refer to this report.